marshalmori/site-trailer-filmes/README.md

     * `$ python entertainment.py`

-After the steps above, a page will open in your web browser as shown below:
+After the steps above, one page will open in your web browser as shown below:

 ![Movie Trailer Site](media/movie_trailer_site.png)

 ## Usage
-Click on the poster of the movie you want and then will open a popup with the trailer of the movie configures the following image:
+Click on the movie's poster you want and then will open a pop-up with the trailer showed like in the following image:
 ![Movie Trailer Site](media/movie_trailer_site_popup.png)

 ## License